Upabjojr/sympy/docs/tutorial/intro.rst

 .. note::

-   Unlike many symbolic manipulation systems you may have used, in Diofant, symbols are not defined automatically.
-To define symbols, we must use :func:`~diofant.core.symbol.symbols`, that takes a string of symbol names separated by spaces or commas, and creates :class:`~diofant.core.symbol.Symbol` instances out of them.
+   Unlike many symbolic manipulation systems you may have used, in sympy, symbols are not defined automatically.
+To define symbols, we must use :func:`~sympy.core.symbol.symbols`, that takes a string of symbol names separated by spaces or commas, and creates :class:`~sympy.core.symbol.Symbol` instances out of them.

 Note that we wrote ``x + 2*y``, using Python's mathematical syntax, just as we would if ``x`` and ``y`` were ordinary Python variables.